gap777/SchemaTron/README.txt

 ### Authors and Contributors
 We are grateful to Bohumir Zámecník @bzamecnik and the XRouter team for the ISO Schematron to start with.
-Semyon Chertkov @semyon was gracious enough to support work for the XPath2 only branch.

 ### SOURCE CODE
 Source code of SchemaTron is available in Git repository hosted at Github.
 Browse code: https://github.com/gap777/SchemaTron